WLKR-Financial/appwebsite/README.md

-# Index UI
+# walker UI

 [![License](https://img.shields.io/:license-mit-blue.svg)](https://opensource.org/licenses/MIT)

-Index UI is a simple front-end used to interact with Index.
-This front-end describes Index and consolidates relevant links to onboard users onto the protocol's basic functionalities.
-It also allows users to stake, unstake, and claim INDEX tokens during the initial distribution + liquidity mining phase of the protocol's launch.
+Walker UI is a simple front-end used to interact with walker.
+This front-end describes walker and consolidates relevant links to onboard users onto the protocol's basic functionalities.
+It also allows users to stake, unstake, and claim walker tokens during the initial distribution + liquidity mining phase of the protocol's launch.

 ## Local development